Paul Hervey Fox

-Paul Hervey Fox (March 13, 1894 – November 1, 1954) was an American playwright, novelist, and screenwriter.
+Paul Hervey Fox (March 13, 1894 – November 1, 1956) was an American playwright, novelist, and screenwriter.
 He wrote several films during the pre-Code era and Hollywood golden age, including Mandalay (1934), Grand Finale (1936), The Last Train from Madrid (1937), Safari (1940), A Gentleman at Heart (1942), and The Stars Are Singing (1953).
 He also published several novels and short stories, and wrote five Broadway plays.

-He was the father of author Paula Fox, whose mother was Cuban writer Elsie Fox (née de Sola).
+Fox was the father of author Paula Fox, whose mother was Cuban writer Elsie Fox (née de Sola).
 He is the biological grandfather of Linda Carroll, and great-grandfather of her daughter, rock musician Courtney Love.

-Life and career
+Early life

 Fox was born in New York City in 1894 to Winfield Douglas Fox and Mary Finch.
 Fox's paternal great-grandmother, Jane, immigrated to the United States from her native Nova Scotia, Canada.
 He was the cousin of writer Faith Baldwin and actor Douglas Fairbanks.
 Fox was raised in Yonkers, New York, and was "thrown out of three [different] colleges."
-At age nineteen, Fox sold his first story to The Smart Set, a New York-based literary magazine.